Free Staff Turnover Calculator UK | Rate and Cost Analysis

 Calculate Turnover Rate

-Total number of employees who left during the period.
+Total employees who left during the period (resignations, dismissals, redundancies, retirements).

 Turnover Rate Formula: